Tap to Call Call us 1300 665 573

 • Traps (glue boards for commercial food premises);

-Management, particularly for commercial and industrial clients is an ongoing process.
-All strategies employed will be made with your full consultation and approval.
+Management, particularly for commercial and industrial clients, is an ongoing process.
+All our pest control for rats strategies employed will be made with your full consultation and approval.
 We assure discretion and work flexible hours to meet your needs and the needs of your clients.
-To speak with a technician contact 1300 665 573 or complete the Contact Us form and we’ll call you at an opportune time.
+To speak with a technician, contact 1300 665 573 or complete the Contact Us form and we’ll call you at an opportune time.

 WHAT OUR CUSTOMERS SAY